mikmiktnt/MicheleCarboniRepo/ReadMe.md

 The script need to be copied in your working directory to work or the wd need to be set in the dir where the script is saved

+The final data set (MergedFinal) is saved in the "./UCI HAR Dataset" dir as FinalData.txt (tab separated)

 ## Script description

 The script does the following: